 - Metal stamping hammer or small regular hammer

-Step 1: Select and prepare spoons
+Step 1: Select and prepare the spoon

 Step 2: Mark the engraving area